Notion vs Confluence: Which is best for your team's knowledge in 2026?

 Confluence pricing plans

-Confluence's pricing is also tiered and tends to get more cost-effective for larger teams.
+Confluence's pricing is also tiered and is highly competitive, especially for larger teams looking for enterprise value.

 • Free: For up to 10 users with a 2GB storage limit.